CaiLiLab/MuRaL/docs/index.rst

 can build models with relatively few training mutations and a moderate number of sequenced individuals (e.g. ~100 individuals), and can leverage transfer learning to further reduce data and time demands.
+It can be applied to many species with population genomic data.

+This documentation is for MuRaL |version|\.

 .. note::

-   This project is under active development.
+   This project is still under active development.

 Contents
 --------